 IEC 60825-1 This product is a Class I Laser product.
 The unit incorporates a Class 3B embedded laser which must not be removed from the detector.

-Contact information For contact information, see firesecurityproducts.com.
+Contact information and product documentation For contact information or to download the latest product documentation, visit firesecurityproducts.com.

 Important information ii